-Prior to joining Altimeter, Solis was principle of FutureWorks, founding a creative agency and business consultancy for new media in 1999.
+Prior to joining Altimeter in 2011, Solis was principle of FutureWorks, founding a creative agency and business consultancy for new media in 1999.
 Through FW, Solis led interactive and social programs for Fortune 500 companies, notable celebrities, leading brands, and Web 2.0 startups.
 Additionally, Brian specializes in change management and organizational transformation to help businesses (and the leadership team) introduce new media resources, systems and processes, and management layers to effectively embrace and excel around the social consumer.

-The End of Business as Usual explores the rise of the connected consumer, their effect on the bottom line, and how organizations can adapt to effectively compete for their attention, their business or contribution, and most importantly, their loyalty.
+The End of Business as Usual examines the rise of the connected consumer, their effect on the bottom line, and how organizations can adapt to effectively compete for their attention, their business or contribution, and most importantly, their loyalty.
 The book examines how leading companies are finding success with connected customers.
 And, the lessons, case studies, and best practices contained within will help readers earn the support of organizational leaders by identifying growth opportunities and prioritizing where to invest time and resources.
 The result is creating an adaptive foundation for businesses to not only build relationships with connected customers, but improve customer AND employee relationships overall.
 As the subtitle states, we must rewire the way we work to succeed in what really is nothing short of a consumer revolution.

 Engage is an award winning and best selling book that become the industry’s reference guide to smarter social media strategy and practices.
 Versions 1 and 1 provide a deep review of the evolution of new media and how to integrate new technologies and methodologies into everyday activity.
 It is written for champions and executives alike in business, marketing, branding, interactive, service, and communications with a mission to help all aspects of business to the table.
 Engage helps readers design social media marketing and service strategies and programs that matter, work, and that perform against business objectives.